Strategic Plan & Performance

 2020 Water Quality Initiative

 The Milwaukee Metropolitan Sewerage District (MMSD) is partnering with Milwaukee County Parks and others to make improvements along the Kinnickinnic River and within Jackson Park.
 Jackson Park is a regional park on Milwaukee’s south side, located on the Kinnickinnic River Parkway.
-The lagoon, natural wooded areas, picnic sites, play fields, summer farmers’ market and other recreation amenities make this park a popular destination for the neighboring communities.
+The lagoon, natural wooded areas, picnic sites, playfields, summer farmers’ market, and other recreation amenities make this park a popular destination for the neighboring communities.
 The Kinnickinnic River flows through the park but you might not even realize it!
 Currently, a significant portion of the river in Jackson is lined in concrete channels or enclosed in culverts.

 The Kinnickinnic River at Jackson Park project is part of the larger Kinnickinnic River Watershed Flood Management Plan.
 The goals of this plan include:

 To allow for more storage of floodwaters during heavy storms and to naturalize the river, more than 2,100 feet of concrete channel lining and enclosed culverts will be removed and replaced with a natural stream design.
 Because of this, elements of Jackson Park will have the opportunity to be re-envisioned to better support recreation and the community!
-Some of these improvements will include increasing the size of the park, removing contaminated sediments from the lagoon, improving trails, and updating sports courts.
+Some of these changes will include increasing the size of the park, removing contaminated sediments from the lagoon, improving trails, and updating sports courts.

 Contact your County Supervisor and tell them what you think about the project!
 Unsure who is your County Supervisor or how to contact them?
 Visit www.findyourcountysupervisor.com.

 Contact MMSD below to let us know what you think about the project!
+Click here to sign up to receive Kinnickinnic River Flood Management Project in Jackson Park email updates.

 Greenseams® helps prevent future flooding and water pollution while supporting and protecting MMSD's structural flood management projects - infrastructure investments worth hundreds of millions of dollars.
 Greenseams® is an innovative flood management program that permanently protects key lands containing water absorbing soils.